Volt UK

 National sections of Volt Europa.
 The borders of the European Union are shown in red.

-Volt United Kingdom, commonly known as Volt UK, is a pro-European political party in the United Kingdom.
+Volt United Kingdom, commonly known as Volt UK, is a pro-European minor political party in the United Kingdom.
 It is the British branch of Volt Europa, a political movement that operates on a European level.

 History

 Volt UK was founded in London on 6 January 2020, with Philipp Gnatzy as its first leader.

 2021

-In the 2021 local elections, the party stood one candidate for election to a local authority, Luís Perdigão in Cubbington & Leek Wootton Ward in Warwickshire; he lost, with about 2% of the vote.
+In the 2021 local elections, the party stood one candidate for election to a local authority, Luis Perdigao in Cubbington & Leek Wootton Ward in Warwickshire; he lost, with about 2% of the vote.
 He campaigned in particular for improvements in the transport sector and public transport, in addition to avoiding damage from Brexit.

 In London, Volt backed Richard Hewison, Rejoin EU's candidate in the London mayoral election, and the two parties stood a joint list for the London-wide assembly election.
 Hewison received 1.1% of the mayoral vote, while the two parties received 49,389 votes (1.91%) for the Assembly, not winning a seat.

 The party also stood, unsuccessfully, in the Scottish Parliament election on a joint list with Renew Scotland.